Ruki sound law: Nuristani

+Halfmann therefore concludes that the apparent lack of ruki in Nuristani is not an archaism, but more likely the merger of Proto-Indo-Iranian *s and *š as s after the emergence of the retracted sibilant deriving from *ks, with a series of palatalizations occurring after the merger.

 Albanian

 According to Orel (2000: 62), Albanian shows a limited ruki-like development, where *s becomes sh only after PIE *y, *w (including their vocalic counterparts *i, *u).
 E.g.